ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

 ## What it’s like today

 Whether you recently joined a new team or contributed to an open source project for the first time, I’m quite sure you spent anywhere from an hour to a few days onboarding.
 If you were lucky, other contributors provided detailed, up-to-date instructions you could follow.
-Possibly even commands you could copy & paste and watch your development environment set itself up one step at a time.
+Possibly even commands you could copy & paste and watch your developer environment set itself up one step at a time.
 If this is your experience, congratulations on finding such a great and diligent team - tell them what an awesome job they did 🤩!

 > More often than not though, this is not what an onboarding experience is like.

 It is more likely that there are no automated scripts while instructions, if there are any, are slightly outdated or incomplete - leaving you struggling to figure things out on your own.
 The techlead to the rescue, who then asks you to update the documentation so the next team member who joins does not run into the same issues.
 Except, the project evolves, and instructions fall behind again.
-This is no fault of anyone in particular, but simply a fact of life because once a developer sets up their local development environment, there is no need to set it up again when the code changes.
-Every team member applies incremental changes to their development environment without starting from scratch, leave alone following the onboarding documentation.
+This is no fault of anyone in particular, but simply a fact of life because once a developer sets up their local developer environment, there is no need to set it up again when the code changes.
+Every team member applies incremental changes to their developer environment without starting from scratch, leave alone following the onboarding documentation.

 **This process is costly**, both in terms of time and team morale.
-The larger your team, the more time is lost on setting up development environments and keeping them maintained.
+The larger your team, the more time is lost on setting up developer environments and keeping them maintained.
 At the same time, I don’t know anyone who enjoys reading outdated documentation.
 Feeling helpless on the first day working on a new project is certainly not a great way to get started 😕.

 ### Open source project onboarding